 This day we will begin to explore the Sacred Valley of the Incas, on the banks of the Vilcanota River.
 The excursion begins with the Inca citadel of Pisaq, composed of terraces, fountains, observatories and a cemetery, the largest in the region, this was a point of control and dominion of the Incas in the Sacred Valley.
 After the guided tour we will go down to the village and we will go to the traditional market of Pisaq, there we will have the opportunity to discover the customs of the people and also to bargain with the sellers their handicrafts; then we will continue to the heart of the Sacred Valley of Urubamba, where we will have lunch and then we will go to the fortress of Ollantaytambo, located on the hill that dominates the town, buildings such as the Temple of the Sun and its gigantic monoliths stand out: the Mañaracay or Royal Hall, the Incahuatana and the Princess Baths.
 In the upper part stands a fortress, with a series of carved stone terraces, built to guard the entrance to this part of the valley and protect it from possible invasions of the people of the jungle.
 After the visit we will go to the train station to leave for Aguas Calientes, upon arrival transfer to your hotel.

 This day after breakfast we head towards the bus station and depart to Machupicchu and see how spectacular is the citadel of Machu Picchu, "old peak", considered a jewel of Inca architecture: with neighborhoods squares, houses, agricultural areas, roads, observatories, etc..
 Built on one of the flanks of the old mountain in the middle of semi-tropical vegetation.
 It was built on one of the flanks of the old mountain and discovered on July 24, 1911 by the North American explorer Hiram Bingham.
 We will have a guided tour for 2 hours, where we will visit the most representative places of the Inca citadel of Machupicchu.
-After the visit, we have free time to continue exploring and optionally we can visit the mountain of Huaynapicchu; from where you have beautiful views of Machu Picchu.
+After the visit, optionally we can visit the mountain of Huaynapicchu; from where you have beautiful views of Machu Picchu.
 Later we return to Aguas Calientes and then we go to the train station to go to Poroy and then transfer to your hotel.